wilkieolin/wilkieolin.github.io/_posts/2022-1-10-vsa-intro-part2.md

     return intra_mean, inter_mean, intra_std, inter_std
 ```

 We'll run this experiment over a range of 2 symbols in a bundle to 101 symbols in a bundle, with 5 trials at each step.
 The default dimensionality is the same as we've been using (1000).
-This experiment should take around 60 seconds to run on Google Colab.
+This experiment should take around 60 seconds to run.

 ```python